JJeris/django-ecommerce/README.md

 - python manage.py migrate - pushes any changes made to the models.py to the database.
 - python manage.py runserver - runs the server.
 - python manage.py makemigrations - adds any changes made to the models in the store/models.py.
+- python manage.py shell - goes into the python shell.

 Episode #1 - .
 Episode #2 - .